PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 ## IV.
 Requiring needed pages

 Each test has its own needs!
-After writing the scenario, you will know which pages are needed. for this example, we need the following Back Office pages: "dashboard", "orders", and "view customer".
+After writing the scenario, we now know which pages are needed.
+For this example, we need the following Back Office pages: "dashboard", "orders", and "view customer".

 ```js
 // Import pages